JocelynF4/Research-Paper-RAG/README.md

 ## 3. Working Prototype

-The prototype is a Streamlit app.
-It's not perfect but it works end-to-end and demonstrates the full decision flow.
+The prototype uses a Streamlit app.
+It's not perfect, and is VERY vibe-coded, but it works!

 ### How to run it